 Not to mention, with this tool, it won’t even take 5 minutes to complete a plate of shumai.

 Besides cooking, instant pot also helps proof the dough, so many use it to make bread.
 And if you’ve grown bored of regular bread, let’s make some naans instead.
-Simply put, naan is an Indian flatbread.
+Simply put, this food with “N” as the first letter in its name is an Indian flatbread.

 After your dough has risen in the instant pot, grill it on your stovetop.
 Or, if you don’t have a suitable stove, you can still make naan with the Saute setting in the instant pot.